mathuser.com · discrete precision

 Course topics

-• Logic & proofs completed
+• Logic & proofs done

-• Set theory completed
+• Set theory done

 • Functions & relations in progress

-• Combinatorics not started
+• Combinatorics upcoming

-• Graph theory not started
+• Graph theory upcoming

-• Number theory not started
+• Number theory upcoming

 Current topic: bijections